I arrived to Jerusalem with eyes wide open with excitement for my first visit to a country I had only heard so much about.

 Just walking around

-I never once felt like I was in danger in Jerusalem.
-It’s a small enough city to navigate by foot, but there is also a tram and plenty of taxis (make sure that your driver has the meter running, otherwise expect unpredictable charges for rides).
+Jerusalem is a small enough city to navigate by foot, but there is also a tram and plenty of taxis (make sure that your driver has the meter running, otherwise expect unpredictable charges for rides).

 Jerusalem is such a great city to walk, and their trams are a wonderful, inexpensive option.